vllm-project/vllm/docs/source/index.rst

 * State-of-the-art serving throughput
 * Efficient management of attention key and value memory with **PagedAttention**
-* Dynamic batching of incoming requests
+* Continuous batching of incoming requests
 * Optimized CUDA kernels

 vLLM is flexible and easy to use with: